neural-processing-lab/neural-processing-lab.github.io/content/people/_index.md

 <img src="ryan.png" style="float: left;margin-right:25px" alt="Ryan" width="200">

 <p style="text-align:justify;text-justify: inter-word;">
 Ryan helps to support MEG research that involves source reconstruction.
+He received his DPhil from the Oxford Centre for Human Brain Activity (OHBA) under the supervision of Mark Woolrich, working on unsupervised time-series machine learning techniques for MEG source reconstruction.
+From there, he went on to manage the Optically Pumped Magnetometer Laboratory at UCL with Gareth Barnes and work as a Data Scientist for the BBC.
 </p>

 ### Dulhan Jayalath